The difference variational bicomplex and multisymplectic systems: The (differential) variational bicomplex

 and \eqref{dom} arises from $\upd^2\!\Theta=0$.

 Up to inessential terms, Gotay's covariant Hamiltonian formalism yields the quasilinear first-order system of Euler--Lagrange equations for the modified Lagrangian

 Here $u^\alpha_\mbJ, p_\alpha^{\mbJ}$ are distinct dependent variables on the phase space, with the latter variables playing the role of Lagrange multipliers.
 So nothing is lost by restricting attention to first-order quasilinear systems, in which case $[\mbu]$ fully coordinatizes the phase space.
-This approach was introduced by Bridges \cite{Br1997b}.

-One can partially reverse the above derivation, using the fact that the vertical cohomology groups are trivial, even for the restricted bicomplex.
-A system of PDEs is \textit{multisymplectic} if there exists a vertically closed $(p-1,2)$-form $\omega$ such that $\upd_{\uph}\!\omega$ is zero on the solution submanifold (but not identically zero).
-So every system of Euler--Lagrange equations is multisymplectic.
-In coordinates, write
+This was the approach introduced by Bridges \cite{Br1997b}; every multisymplectic system of PDEs (in Bridges' sense) is the set of Euler--Lagrange equations for a Lagrangian of the form